xinwenfu/VChat_GTER_CodeReuse/README.md

 </details>

 ## Exploit Process
-The following sections cover the process that should (Or may) be followed when performing this exploitation on the VChat application.
+The following sections cover the process that should (or may) be followed when performing this exploitation on the VChat application.
 It should be noted that the [**Dynamic Analysis**](#dynamic-analysis) section makes certain assumptions, such as having access to the application binary that may not be realistic in cases where you are exploiting remote servers; however, the enumeration and exploitation of generic Windows, and Linux servers to get the binary from a remote server falls outside of the scope of this document.

 > [!IMPORTANT]
 > The offsets and addresses shown in the following screenshots may differ from those used in the python and ruby code in this repository.
 This is because the offsets change slightly between the Windows 10 version of VChat compiled with GCC and the Windows 11 version compiled with the Visual Studio compiler.